shixuan-tan/Google-Data-Analytics-Cyclistic/README.md

 [03.
 Data Cleaning](https://github.com/shixuan-tan/Google-Data-Analytics-Cyclistic/blob/main/03.%20Data%20Cleaning.sql)
 [04.
 Data Analysis](https://github.com/shixuan-tan/Google-Data-Analytics-Cyclistic/blob/main/04.%20Data%20Analysis.sql)

-After uploading the 12 files into separate tables under the naming convention “`YYYYMM-data`” under 1 “Cyclistic” dataset on SQL, I've merged the 12 tables into 1 combined table for “`2024_data`”.
+After uploading the 12 files into separate tables using the naming convention “`YYYYMM-data`” under 1 “Cyclistic” dataset on SQL, I've merged the 12 tables into 1 combined table for “2024_data”.
 This table contains 5,860,568 rows for the entire year of 2024, and data combination query can be found [here](https://github.com/shixuan-tan/Google-Data-Analytics-Cyclistic/blob/main/01.%20Combining%20Data.sql).

 ## Data-exploration
 There are a total of 13 columns in the tables, with `ride_id` being the primary key: